Mark-MDO47/CircuitPlaygroundBLE_expts/README.md

 [Top](#circuitplaygroundble_expts "Top")<br>
 I use a random number based on the LSBs of the number of nanoseconds since power-on to choose the image to reload after power-on or reboot.

-I like this better than using randrange() as in the rest of the code.
+For choosing the image to load, I like this better than using randrange() as in the rest of the code.
 Psuedo-random number generators that are not seeded with a truly random seed have a potential problem of giving the same sequence over and over.
 I figured I would have a better chance at a random sequence using my nanosecond scheme.

+On the other hand, randrange() is perfectly fine for controlling the many snowflakes falling through the image.
+There are so many of them that no one would notice if it always followed a pattern.

 ## References
 [Top](#circuitplaygroundble_expts "Top")<br>